Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

     - None (preferred); indicates that any host in the cluster which matches to the port rule can handle the client request
     - Multiple host\Single; indicates that one host in the NLB cluster can process traffic from the same client.
 The requests are basically transmitted to the same host every time NLB reads the IP address.

-## Configuring the ProGet Web Nodes {#node-configuration data-title="Configuring the ProGet Nodes"}
+## Configuring the ProGet Servers {#node-configuration data-title="Configuring the ProGet Servers"}

-Follow the [web node & ProGet service configuration](/docs/proget/installation/load-balancing-and-automatic-failover#web-node) for installing each web node and, optionally, the [High Availability configuration](/docs/proget/installation/load-balancing-and-automatic-failover#ha) to configure HA.
+Follow the [ProGet Website & ProGet Service configuration](/docs/proget/installation/load-balancing-and-automatic-failover#web-node) for installing each server and, optionally, the [High Availability configuration](/docs/proget/installation/load-balancing-and-automatic-failover#ha) to configure HA.

 The following additional IIS configuration should be considered:

  - Use the bindings as per the Cluster Properties:
    - Cluster IP - provided by IT (e.g. `10.0.0.100`).
    - Port - 80
-   - Host name - provided by IT (e.g. `nuget.srv.companyname.corp`)
+   - Host name - provided by IT (e.g. `proget.kramerica.local`)